WPGC People:

 Mary Haag

-Mary Haag was the Program Director of WPGC-AM when it signed on in May, 1954.
+Mary Haag was the Program Director of WPGC-AM when it signed on April 24, 1954.
 If anyone knows of her whereabouts today, please email the webmaster.

 Stan Major

 Stan Major was Program Director & Morning Man in 1958-60.
-He later worked at WPGC's sister stations, WMEX / Boston & KBMI (aka, KPGC) / Las Vegas.
-Today he does a national talk show on the Langer Radio Network in Boston.
+He later worked at WPGC's sister stations, WMEX / Boston & KBMI / Las Vegas.
+In recent years he did a national talk show on the Langer Radio Network in Boston but is now retired.

 Stan writes: